 What is Flora?

-Flora is the name given to the collective plant life that grows or once grew in a certain area or during a given time period.
-It usually refers to the native plant life present but does include new species that have been introduced as well.
-The flora and fauna of the earth have names derived from Latin.
+Flora is the name given to the collective plant life that grows or once grew in a certain area or during a given period.
+It usually refers to the native plant life present but also includes new species that have been introduced.
+Flora and fauna are names derived from the Latin language.

-In the language, ‘Flora’ was a goddess of flowers and plants.
-In the Roman mythology, she was the goddess of fertility.
+In the language, “Flora” was a goddess of flowers and plants.
+In Roman mythology, she was the goddess of fertility.
 And so, the plant kingdom came to be known as Flora.
-The study of the plant life around the world is very interesting since is makes different classifications of the flora.
+The study of plant life worldwide is very interesting since it leads to different classifications of flora.

-When we talk about ‘Native Flora’, we are referring to the plant life that is indigenous to a particular region.
+Talking about ‘Native Flora,’ we are referring to the plant life indigenous to a particular region.
 Cacti are the native flora of deserts all over the world.
-They can grow in most weather conditions but are native to the sandy dunes of deserts.
-When we refer to ‘Agricultural Flora’, we are talking about plant life that has been grown by humans for a certain purpose.
+They can grow in most weather conditions but are native to the sandy dunes of the desert.
+When we refer to ‘Agricultural Flora,’ we are talking about plant life that humans have grown for a certain purpose.

-They may or may not be native, but are used by humans for their own needs.
-Similarly there is ‘Garden Flora’ or ‘Horticultural Flora’, which are plants grown for decorative purposes.
-And then we have the ‘Weed Flora’, which are plants that are either undesirable in certain areas or invasive within the native plant life.
+They may or may not be indigenous, but humans use them for their needs.
+Similarly, there is ‘Garden Flora’ or ‘Horticultural Flora,’ which are plants grown for decorative purposes.
+And then we have the ‘Weed Flora,’ which are plants that are either undesirable in certain areas or invasive within the endemic plant life.

 What is Fauna?